 Below the line’s meaning is twofold in production.
 The term relates to both the division of a film’s budget, and the division of a film’s crew.

 What does below the line mean?

 In addition to its budgetary relationship, below the line also denotes the roles on a film crew which are technical in nature and do not provide guidance or leadership on the creative side of a film.
-Below the line crew members are not considered entirely “essential” and can be replaced part way through a production.
+These crew members are not considered entirely “essential” and can be replaced part way through a production.
 Below the line talent refers to non-key cast members.

 - Monetary designation

 - Denotes certain roles on a film crew

 To learn more about above the line vs below the line, be sure to read our article What Does Above the Line Mean?
 For a quick and easy-to-follow breakdown of film set hierarchy amongst below and above the line personnel, check out the video below.

 If you encounter any unfamiliar terms throughout this article, you can continue your filmic education by looking them up in our Ultimate Glossary of Filmmaking Terms.

 The above and below the line terms come directly from budgeting.
 Film-production budget sheets were traditionally divided into two sections by a line.
 This budgetary line is why all film crew positions are placed either above or below the ‘line.’

 Crew members placed 'below' are typically budgeted at a ‘variable rate,’ meaning that their pay can fluctuate based on certain factors affecting a production.
 If we were to look at the earnings of a best boy as an example.
 They may earn more than their standard rate on a day that runs long or pushes past lunch, and they will continue to be paid more for additional days of shooting or reshoots if they are brought back later on.